-The Corgan-Crescent Addition project (Luminary) is a multi-tenant office addition and transitoriented development in the West End primarily intended for the expansion of Corgan architecture firm.
-The project included the addition of 95,000 square feet of office space.
+The Corgan-Crescent Addition project (Luminary) is a multi-tenant office addition and transit- oriented development in the West End primarily intended for the expansion of Corgan architecture firm.
+The project included the addition of 95,000 square feet for a total of approximately 155,000 square feet of office space within the site.
+This includes a 20,000 square foot expansion for Corgan and an additional 75,000 square feet of speculative tenant space.
+The construction also includes the addition of a 437-space parking structure.
 TIF funding in the amount of \$875,000 was awarded by City Council in April 2017.